Guide - The Best of Park City

 Last Updated

 Park City welcomes first-time skiers with terrain, instruction, and infrastructure designed to build confidence on the mountain.
-Whether you're booking your first lesson or helping family members discover the sport, understanding your options ensures a positive introduction to skiing and snowboarding.
+Whether you're booking your first lesson or helping family members discover the sport, understanding your options ensures a positive and enjoyable introduction to skiing and snowboarding.

 Choosing Your Resort